Skip to main content

 By Jian Sun, Director of Business Development – Systems Innovation, Hitachi Rail

-In order for US cities to continue to grow they must confront the major challenge of mobility.
+In order for US cities to continue to grow they must confront the major challenge of urban mobility.
 According to the US Census Bureau’s early estimates of the 2020 census, the majority of the country’s largest cities are growing at a faster rate than they were a decade ago.i This continued growth is already putting undue stress on transportation infrastructure throughout North America.
 If not properly managed, these strains can cause dramatic shifts in quality of life for residents.
 People will struggle to get to work, school, and other daily duties, while goods and services will be delayed or simply fail to reach their intended destination.
 Fortunately, the key to future economic growth is coming down the tracks.
 According to a report from the National Institute of Standards and Technology entitled, The Emerging U.S. Rail Industry, rail transit is critical to the growth of the US economy, both for cities and the manufacturing sector.ii For example, passenger rail systems spur economic development, connect metropolitan areas with the suburbs, and help reduce roadway congestion.
 To meet the requirements of today without compromising the needs of future generations requires the implementation of new intelligent rail systems that are environmentally and economically sustainable.
 They must run more efficiently, reliably, and safely in order to improve the quality of life for everyone.
 Smart rail systems are much more than just well-built, safe trains — they are intelligent, fast-moving ecosystems.
 Communities looking to the future are already prioritizing sustainable transportation.
 In response, Hitachi, a socially responsible supplier to the rail industry, has designed and is now implementing new rail systems that promise to “future proof” rail service.
 These include asset management platforms where Hitachi provides seamless support with integrated digital rail solutions as well as a Mobility-as-a-Service (MaaS) model that allows cities to partner with suppliers in order to make the best use of available funds.

 A major issue with investing in future transportation infrastructure is the fact that cities are now facing constraints in funding, particularly in light of the extraordinary and unanticipated costs of providing safe, essential services during the COVID-19 pandemic.
 Adding to the challenge is a weaker economy due in large part to government enforced lockdowns that has further decreased tax collections – the chief income source for most local governments.
 The pandemic’s toll on the economy can be felt within a number of public transit authorities across the nation.
 These entities now require an estimated $32-billion in federal emergency funding to continue operations.
 Without that aid, 60% of U.S. public transit systems will have to reduce services, according to the Association of Public Transportation Authority’s most recent members’ survey (released 9/16/2020).
 The economy will recover, growth will continue, and the need to invest in infrastructure must be prioritized in order to deliver a safer, more convenient and more sustainable mass transportation solution within and between metropolitan areas.